 If you haven’t started already, it is time to get your children doing chores and introduce the concept of working for money by giving your children an allowance for certain chores or any other activity you desire.
 Such a great incentive to get these children to do their chores.
 Less screaming and headaches trust me.

 Take your children with you to the grocery store and teach them about price comparisons.
 Hold seasonal lemonade sales.
-Let you children participate with giving the change at the store.
+Let your children participate by giving the change at the store.

 Help your children open their first savings account and teach them the process for saving money in their account.